Randomized Exploration in Generalized Linear Bandits: Introduction

-We analyze both \glmtsl and \glmfpl.
-In particular, we prove that their $n$-round regret is $\tilde{O}(d \sqrt{n \log K})$, where $d$ denotes the number of features and $K$ denotes the number of arms.
-The regret bound of \glmtsl improves upon prior work \cite{abeille17linear} by a factor of $\sqrt{d / \log K}$ in the finite arm setting and matches it in the infinite arm setting.
-The regret bound of \glmfpl is the first of its kind, although derived under an additional assumption on arm features.
+We analyze \glmtsl and \glmfpl, and prove that their $n$-round regret is $\tilde{O}(d \sqrt{n \log K})$, where $d$ is the number of features and $K$ is the number of arms.
+The regret bound of \glmtsl improves on the best prior regret bound \citep{abeille17linear} by a multiplicative factor of $\sqrt{d / \log K}$ in the finite arm setting and matches it in the infinite arm setting.
+The regret bound of \glmfpl is the first for Gaussian noise perturbations in non-linear models, although we derive it under an additional assumption on arm features.

 We also evaluate \glmtsl and \glmfpl empirically.
-Both algorithms have a state-of-the-art performance in logistic bandits, one of the most important use cases of GLM bandits.
-Just as importantly, they generalize straightforwardly to complex reward models, such as neural networks.
-To demonstrate this, we apply \glmtsl and \glmfpl to high-dimensional classification problems, and show that they can learn complex neural network mappings from features to rewards. \glmfpl has a superior run time performance, and its simplicity suggests that it may have broad applicability in complex bandit models.
+Both have a state-of-the-art performance in logistic bandits, the most important practical use case of GLM bandits.
+Just as importantly, the perturbation scheme in \glmfpl generalizes straightforwardly to complex reward models, such as a neural network.
+To demonstrate this, we apply \glmfpl to high-dimensional classification problems and show that it can learn complex neural network mappings from features to rewards.
+The simplicity of \glmfpl suggests that it may find broad application in the future.